 - Alcohol, narcotic pain relievers, or sleeping pills may cause you to feel more lightheaded, dizzy, or faint when used with this medicine.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, pancreas problems, blood disease, brain disease, or a history of depression or mental illness.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease or pancreas problems.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 This medicine may affect certain medical test results.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.